Lab Setup for Microsoft Exam Azure AZ-900

 - Scalability; refers to scaling out or scaling up while automatically providing resources as needed

-- Predictability; is knowing your application will always perform as expected and knowing what it will cost
+- Predictability; is knowing that your application will always perform as expected and knowing what it will cost

 - Security; is having full control of your cloud security posture